Delaware Wetlands logo

 Tags: , ,

 Dinophysis acuminata preserved in Lugol’s iodine solution.
-Photo taken during the National Center for Marine Algae and Microbiota Harmful Algae Taxonomy Course at Bigelow Laboratory in 2019 (A. Pappas, 2019).
+Photo taken during the National Center for Marine Algae and Microbiota Harmful Algae Taxonomy Course at Bigelow Laboratory.

 Dinoflagellates are a group of microscopic, mostly unicellular aquatic protists that are members of the plankton community.
 They live in fresh and marine waters, spanning the tropics to the arctic.
 Fossil records of dinoflagellates exist that are hundreds of millions of years old, so they have had some serious time evolving to their environments and the diversity of adaptations within the group showcases that.